themesberg/flowbite-svelte/src/routes/docs/components/popover.md

 ---

 <script>
-  import { TableProp, TableDefaultRow , } from '../../utils'
-  import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib' import componentData1 from '../../component-data/Popover.json'
-  import { props as items } from '../../props/Popover.json'
-  import { props as items2 } from '../../props/Popper.json'
+  import componentData2 from '../../component-data/Popper.json'
-  import { props as items3 } from '../../props/Frame.json'
+  import componentData3 from '../../component-data/Frame.json'
 </script>

 Get started with the popover component to show any type of content inside a pop-up box when hovering or clicking over a trigger element.
 There are multiple examples that you can choose from, such as showing more information about a user profile, company profile, password strength, and more.